DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/3 Lookup Columns.md

 If your data source accepts **null** values, set the [allowClearing](/api-reference/_hidden/GridBaseColumn/lookup/allowClearing.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/lookup/#allowClearing') option to **true**.
 In editing state, each of the lookup column's cells will have a button that nullifies the value.

-Each cell in the lookup column is based on the [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/') widget.
+Each cell in the lookup column is based on the [SelectBox](/api-reference/10%20UI%20Widgets/dxSelectBox '/Documentation/ApiReference/UI_Widgets/dxSelectBox/') UI component.
 Use [editorOptions](/api-reference/_hidden/GridBaseColumn/editorOptions.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#editorOptions') to customize it.
 See the [Customize Editors](/concepts/05%20Widgets/DataGrid/20%20Editing/40%20Customize%20Editors.md '/Documentation/Guide/Widgets/DataGrid/Editing/#Customize_Editors') topic for more details.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/CascadingLookups/"